 Prior to installation of the trunking system, proper thought should be given to the products to be installed and the associated installation practices.
 Screeduct is dedicated to making the installation process for trunking simple and easy.
 We make the process, for both designers and installers, as straight forward as possible.
+In screed trunking allows for flush floor trunking to be achieved.
+Take a look at the ways of installing our trunking below:

 WAYS TO INSTALL OUR TRUNKING: